Dr Mal McMillanReader in Environmental Sensing

 I am a Reader in Environmental Sensing, Co-Director of the joint Lancaster University-CEH Centre for Environmental Data Science, and co-lead for the UK Centre for Polar Observation and Modelling (CPOM) land ice altimetry activities.
 My research uses satellite measurements to study Earth's polar regions, specifically the ice sheets of Greenland and Antarctica.

-- Sentinel-3 Performance Improvement for Ice Sheets (SPICE).
+- Sentinel-3 Performance Improvement for Ice Sheets (further details).

 - Polar Monitoring Mission, Assessment & Consolidation of Requirements.

 I am also a member of several expert advisory groups for the European Space Agency:

 More broadly, some of the research topics that I am currently interested in are:

 - SAR altimetry processing innovation over ice sheets.

 - Assessments of Greenland Ice Sheet mass loss.